-The assessment of Pearson BTEC Higher National qualifications is criterion-referenced, and centres are required to assess learners' evidence against published learning outcomes and pass criteria.
+The assessment of Pearson BTEC Higher National qualifications is criterion-referenced, so Docklands Academy London assesses learners' evidence against published learning outcomes and pass criteria.
 All units are individually graded as 'pass', 'merit' or 'distinction'.
 To achieve a pass grade for the unit, learners must meet the assessment criteria set out in the specifications.
 This gives transparency to the assessment process and provides for the establishment of national standards for each qualification.